-You're both saying that the school is your first choice and that you have no doubt you'll attend if accepted.
+You're saying both that the school is your first choice and that you have no doubt you'll attend if accepted.
 If you apply ED and receive that happy news, then you'll accept the offer, send in your deposit, and withdraw any other applications you made to other schools.

 You might be wondering how you can agree to attend a school before seeing your financial aid offer.
 If so, you'd be right that this is a potentially big drawback to applying ED.
 You're expected to commit without first seeing any commitment of financial aid from the school.

 Does this mean you shouldn't consider applying ED if financial aid is important to you?
 Not necessarily.